tomas-fryza/avr-course/labs/05-adc/README.md

 ## Experiments on your own

-1. Based on the converted values, distinguish which push button was pressed and display the information at LCD position `c`.

-2. Try to recalculate the input voltage values in mV.
+1. Try to recalculate the input voltage values in mV.
 Hint: Use integer data types only; the absolute accuracy of the calculation is not important here.

+2. Create a library for Analog-to-Digital Converter.
+Create new files `adc.h` and `adc.c`, suggest function names, their parameters, and program their bodies.

 <a name="report"></a>